Urgent care center: Description

 They are intended for the treatment of conditions which require urgent medical attention but are not life-threatening, such as broken bones, minor infections, sprains and strains, cuts, grazes, minor burns or scalds, and bites and stings.

 Various media reports have examined the relative benefits of using an urgent care center.
-Some of the benefits cited include shorter wait times, no need to make an appointment, and a large staff which can handle mutltiple tasks relatively quickly.
+Some of the benefits cited include shorter wait times, no need to make an appointment, and a large staff which can handle multiple tasks relatively quickly.